 Creating Bogus Invoices

-A second way is to invent bogus expenses.
+A second way to commit property management embezzlement is to invent bogus expenses.
 For example, a company might create a bogus invoice for work that was never done.
 I’ll admit, this one would be harder to detect.
 See if there are materials charges.
 If so, you should be getting copies of the receipts.
 Do the dates on the receipts make sense?
 If the management company can’t produce receipts, that’s a red flag.

-Again, this implies that a monthly statement is an absolute necessary so you can closely scrutinize expenses.
+Receiving an itemized monthly statement is an absolute necessary so you can closely scrutinize expenses.
+It’s the best way to discover property management embezzlement, if it’s going on.

 You can also do a google search on them.